Mass in special relativity: Relativistic mass

 When a body emits light of frequency $\nu$ and wavelength $\lambda$ as a photon of energy $E = h \nu = h c / \lambda$, the mass of the body decreases by $E/c^2 = h/ \lambda c$, which some interpret as the relativistic mass of the emitted photon since it also fulfills $p = m_\text{rel}c = h/\lambda$.
 Although some authors present relativistic mass as a fundamental concept of the theory, it has been argued that this is wrong as the fundamentals of the theory relate to space–time.
 There is disagreement over whether the concept is pedagogically useful.
 It explains simply and quantitatively why a body subject to a constant acceleration cannot reach the speed of light, and why the mass of a system emitting a photon decreases.
 In relativistic quantum chemistry, relativistic mass is used to explain electron orbital contraction in heavy elements.

 The notion of mass as a property of an object from Newtonian mechanics does not bear a precise relationship to the concept in relativity.

 Relativistic mass is not referenced in nuclear and particle physics, and a survey of introductory textbooks in 2005 showed that only 5 of 24 texts used the concept, although it is still prevalent in popularizations.

-If a stationary box contains many particles, it weighs more in its rest frame, the faster the particles are moving.
+If a stationary box contains many particles, its weight increases in its rest frame the faster the particles are moving.
 Any energy in the box (including the kinetic energy of the particles) adds to the mass, so that the relative motion of the particles contributes to the mass of the box.
 But if the box itself is moving (its center of mass is moving), there remains the question of whether the kinetic energy of the overall motion should be included in the mass of the system.
 The invariant mass is calculated excluding the kinetic energy of the system as a whole (calculated using the single velocity of the box, which is to say the velocity of the box's center of mass), while the relativistic mass is calculated including invariant mass plus the kinetic energy of the system which is calculated from the velocity of the center of mass.